craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 Trails lead from the Reserve throughout the Cordon, connecting the dispirit settlements into one grander area.

 #### The Depot
 The largest and most-well protected area within the Cordon, the Depot is a warehouse used by the WFM as storage for their resources and equipment that is exclusively for WFM members only.
-It is located east of the Reserve, and west of the Hunting Slots.
+It is located east of [[#The Reserve]], and west of [[#The Hunting Slots]].

 #### The Hunting Slots
-The Hunting Slots are directly east of the Depot.
+The Hunting Slots are directly east of [[#The Depot]].
 The WFM have a secure perimeter around this area, and have used the area as a "killzone" against the natural dangers and other factions within the Old.

 The name "Hunting Slots" was given to this area of their perimeter due to the number of natural mutant threats that attempt to breach the Cordon from the east.
 Much of the food supply the WFM eat comes from these mutants.